gioui/giouiorg/content/doc/architecture/drawing.md

 ## Drawing Order {#macros}

 Drawing happens from back to front.
+Things inserted into the `op.Ops` first are drawn first, and later elements will be drawn on top.
 In this function the green rectangle is drawn on top of red rectangle:

 <{{files/architecture/draw.go}}[/START DRAWORDER OMIT/,/END DRAWORDER OMIT/]